Asset protection is a philosophy and way of life

 Business owners – whether small or large – and professionals face constant exposure to lawsuits and insolvency.
 Professional Indemnity insurance companies often wiggle out of not paying.
 You bet the house on a successful outcome with every client who comes in the door.

-Are small businesses less risky?
+Are small businesses less risky to go insolvent?

 “My small business does not make much money.
 Therefore, it has less risk”.
 This is false.
 The amount of profit (or loss for that matter) is not related to the level of risk.
 A small business leads to the loss of your home and other assets – just as fast as a big profitable business.